OZShubham/sm-testcase-generator/README.md

 ## 🏥 Overview

-The Healthcare Test Case Generator is a sophisticated application that leverages Google Cloud AI technologies, FastAPI, and React to transform healthcare software requirements into comprehensive, compliant test cases.
-Designed specifically for medical device software testing, it ensures adherence to critical healthcare standards like IEC 62304, FDA 21 CFR Part 820, and ISO 13485.
+The sm testcase generator is a sophisticated application that leverages Google Cloud AI technologies, FastAPI, and React to transform software requirements into comprehensive, compliant test cases.
+Designed specifically for software testing.

 ### 🎯 Key Features